Table of Contents

 Whether it’s you who are impatient or your partners, it is essential to understand that content marketing takes time.
 You cannot publish a blog today and expect abundant traffic tomorrow.
 86% of marketers say that they successfully reached their brand awareness goals through content marketing.
 How?
 Because they were patient.
 Have realistic goals and make sure you achieve them.
 If any of your content marketing exceeds your expectations, aka goals, see what you did differently.
 Use that strategy in your other campaigns.

-While these are some of the most common content marketing problems, there are other non-resource, non-environment, content creation challenges to be wary of.
+While these are some of the most common content marketing challenges, there are other non-resource, non-environment, content creation challenges to be wary of.
 For example, how do you create content for a lesser-known niche or an emerging industry?
 Here are a few not-so-usual problems and some content marketing tips for small businesses and more prominent brands.

 Understanding the buyer persona